The most important feature of AEO & GEO tools in 2026

 You shouldn’t have to wait for us to ship a feature or an integration.
 If you can describe what you need to a coding agent, and our API exposes the data, you should be able to build it yourself in an afternoon.
 That’s the bar we hold ourselves to.

-We do this for one very simple reason.
+We do this for one reason.
 Every product in this space has a fixed engineering and design budget.
-We want to invest 100% of ours into being the best and most economic AEO and GEO tool on the market.
-The things we don’t build (and don’t have to maintain) allow us to do more interesting and ambitous things that actually add value.
-Anyone can wrap an LLM call into a text editor and mass produce AI generated marketing content.
-The problem is that doesn’t work very well.
-Products are forced to either ship a half baked feature so they can tick a box on their marketing page, or get sucked into a hole of investment supporting things that are probably better served by a dedicated content authoring platform.
-Bourd is built to integrate with whatever tools you use, however you use them!
+We want to invest 100% of ours into being the best and most economical AEO and GEO tool on the market.
+The things we don’t build (and don’t have to maintain) free us to do more interesting and ambitious things that actually add value.

 Unlimited users.
 Unlimited workspaces.
 Unlimited brands.
 Pricing starts at $69/month, and there’s a free tier with 1,000 credits if you want to try it.